davegermiquet/openwrt-howto/README.md

+Part 1: Multi-Net Dual WAN With ChromeCast and Shared devices on a separate network

 Equipment:

-Part 1: Multi-Net Dual WAN

 1 WAN Ethernet Router with 2 Ethernet Ports or 2 WAN Connections